nilwes/Toit-Youtubesubs/README.md

 You need the following parts:
 - ESP32 dev board
 - 1602 LCD
-- 10k or something like that
+- 10k potentiometer (or something like that)

 Here's the Fritzing diagram of the whole hardware setup.